heritai/ml_docker_flask/README.md

 ### 2. List Available Functions (`/functions`)

-Retrieve a list of the machine learning functions exposed by the `paq` package.
+Retrieve a list of machine learning functions exposed by the `paq` package.

 *   **Using `curl`:**